averyocean65/UdpClub/README.md

 UdpClub is a C# library, which acts as a wrapper around the `UdpClient` class, with a few extra utilities.
 UdpClub automatically handles parsing byte data into packages for you, as well as RPC calls and a standardized way to create network packages for your project.

+## Requirements
+In order to use any project in `UdpClub`, you will need to have the [.NET Framework 4.8.1](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481) installed.

+## Usage Notice
+### ⚠️ UdpClub is a C# DLL.
+It is not compatible with languages such as C/C++, Rust, or others by default.

 ## Projects in this solution
 ### UdpClub
 The main library, hosting every feature that UdpClub offers.